GuruMaps/iOSManual/02-features.md

 <img src="/assets/track_import_url.png" width="360" height="640" />

-**Note**: There is also an option to import multiple folders from a single KML file separately or merge them in one collection available:
+**Note**: There is also an option to import multiple folders from a single KML file separately or merge them into one collection available:

 * Keep several collections,
 * Save to one collection.